gvwilson/thirdbit/src/fiction/in-heck/index.md

 The helibots' rotors whined and then shrieked as they dove at the camp.
 White sparks danced across their bellies.
-Gumption heard the *rat a tat tat* of their guns a moment later as puffs of dirt spattered from the ground.
+Gumption heard the *rat a tat tat* of their guns a moment later.
+Puffs of dirt spattered from the ground.

 *Chonk!*
 A white streak lanced up from where Thoughtful had sheltered beside the wagon.